Faculty & Staff

 He received his undergraduate degree in Biological Sciences (Microbiology) from The Ohio State University in 1980 and an MBA from the University of Dayton in 1988.
 Additional training includes the National Transportation Safety Board (NTSB) Aircraft Mishap Investigation Course, Ashburn, VA; and Advanced Program Management at NASA’s Wallops Flight Facility, VA.

-Professor Doarn is a fellow of the ATA and the Aerospace Medical Association, a member of the International Academy of Astronautics (IAA), an Honorary NASA Flight Surgeon, and recipient of the Astronaut’s award, the Silver Snoopy for his work in Telemedicine for NASA worldwide.
-In May 2016, Professor Doarn was recognized by the ATA with the 2016 Individual Leadership Award for his efforts national and international in telemedicine.
+Professor Doarn is a fellow of the ATA (where he serves as chair of the College of Fellows) and the Aerospace Medical Association, a member of the International Academy of Astronautics (IAA), an Honorary NASA Flight Surgeon, recipient of the Astronaut’s award - the Silver Snoopy - for his work in telemedicine for NASA worldwide, and received NASA’s Exceptional Public Service Medal (2024).
+Professor Doarn was recognized by the ATA with the 2016 Individual Leadership Award for his efforts nationally and internationally in telemedicine and in the 2023 with the ATA CEO Special Recognition Award.
 He and his co-authors were recognized with the IAA’s 2018 Luigi Napolitano Book Award in the Life Sciences.

 Kimberly Downing